-With the University releasing schedules and venues at the last minute, visually challenged students are left looking for writers at the eleventh hour
+With the Mumbai University releasing schedules and the venues at the last minute, visually challenged students have been left looking for writers at the eleventh hour

 Uncertainty over venues, a cumbersome documentation process and a general lack of empathy have left scores of visually disabled students at odds this exam season.